jiajunye/OOJS_Tennis-Game/README.md

 # Tennis-Game
-This is a arcade game written by JavaScript &amp; HTML5.
+This is a arcade game written by JavaScript &amp; HTML5.<br>
-User can move mouse to control left paddle to compete with computer.
+User can move mouse to control left paddle to compete with computer.<br>
 Collect 3 points to win the game.